S3-working-group/s3-practical-guide/docs/all.md

 ##### Prerequisites

-A fractal organization can be formed either by multiple in(ter-)dependent organizations which share a common (primary) <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization’s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a>, or by multiple branches, departments, or projects within a larger organization.
+A fractal organization can be formed either by multiple in(ter-)dependent organizations which share a common (primary) <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a>, or by multiple branches, departments, or projects within a larger organization.

 These <a href="glossary.html#entry-constituent" class="glossary-tooltip" data-toggle="tooltip" title="Constituent: A team (e.g. a circle, team, department, branch, project or organization) who delegate authority to a representative to act on their behalf in other team or organizations.">constituents</a> (i.e. organizations, branches, departments or projects) need to share at least some — and typically most — functional <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of responsibility and authority within an organization.">domains</a> (e.g. accounting, product management, or development).